What to expect when you begin treatment?

 Our goal is to empower you on your path to recovery, respecting and honoring the strength that comes from embracing your true self.

-People who identify as lesbian, gay, bisexual, transgender or queer are at an increased risk of substance use due to many social stressors that heterosexual individuals do not experience.
+People who identify as LGBTQ+ are at an increased risk of substance use due to many social stressors that heterosexual individuals do not experience.

 According to a recent report from the Substance Abuse and Mental Health Services Administration: